 September 11, 2015 | Brenkley News

-Banks Mining employs more than 200 people at its Shotton and Brenkley Lane surface mines near Cramlington, and its local operations already contribute around £35m to the regional economy every year through wages, investments, business rates and the local supply chain.
+Family-owned Banks Mining employs more than 200 people at the Shotton and nearby Brenkley Lane surface mines, and its local operations contribute around £35m to the regional economy every year through wages, investments, business rates and the local supply chain.

 Last year, the Durham-based firm developed and introduced its own bespoke modular training programme to provide a framework through which skills and career development opportunities can be extended and improved to the benefit of both over 200 operational employees and the wider business.

 Gavin Styles, executive director at Banks Mining, adds: “Neil has made a real commitment to gaining this high-level qualification, and his dedication sets a great example to everyone working around him.

 “We’ve directed a great deal of resources and time to ensuring that our team has the up-to-date skills and knowledge required to carry out their roles as safely, responsibly and efficiently as possible, and will continue to make new training opportunities available to our team wherever it would be beneficial to do so.”

 For more information on our mining sites at Shotton and Brenkley Lane please visit: